Schedule a Call

 These traps can include, but are not limited to:

-- Countries may differ on how the “days present” are counted.
-For example, Sweden includes both the day of arrival and the day of departure as a day present in Sweden for determining the 183 days for treaty purposes.
+• Countries may differ on how the “days present” are counted.
+For example, it is possible a country includes both the day of arrival and the day of departure as a day of presence for determining the 183 days for treaty purposes.

-- The treaty may not apply to local income taxes.
-For example, several US states, including California and New Jersey, do not follow a tax treaty.
-Thus, even though the employee could be exempt from US federal tax, they still may be required to pay state income tax.
+• The treaty may not apply to local income taxes.
+For example, some US states, such as California, do not follow a tax treaty.
+So, even though the employee could be exempt from US federal individual income tax, they still may be required to pay state income tax.

 If our employee is eligible for tax relief in the Host location under the treaty, are any tax filings required?

-Even though the employee may be exempt from income tax under the conditions of the treaty, the Host location may still require the filing of an income tax return or other form to document the treaty exemption.
+Even when an employee is exempt from income tax under a treaty, the Host location may still require the filing of an income tax return or other form to document the treaty exemption.
 For example:

-- The UK has various reporting requirements for payroll and tax purposes depending on the number of days the individual spends in the UK in a tax year.
+• Reporting requirements related to payroll and taxation may vary depending on the number of days an individual is present in the Host location during the tax year.

 As you can see, the treaty exemptions and tax reporting requirements vary widely and are dependent on the Home and Host location.
-We recommend each assignment be reviewed to maximize the treaty benefits available and to ensure proper income tax reporting in both the Home and Host locations.
+As such, we recommend each assignment be reviewed to maximize the treaty benefits available and to confirm proper income tax reporting in both the Home and Host locations.

 Download our Outsourcing Evaluation Checklist for Your Mobility Tax Program to help you make informed decisions at each step of an international assignment and determine when it's best to bring on an outside vendor for support.
 This comprehensive checklist will provide the guidance you need to ensure a successful and cost-effective mobility tax program.